TylerHillery/pypacktrends/deployment.md

 - Updates the Caddy container variable specific for the service and reloads the caddy file
 - Removes the old container
 - Removes the old image

-## Configs
-All other configs are stored in `./infra/configs.py` it will first check for any env vars that are set in whatever pulumi stack you are currently using.
-If nothing it set it will the default set after the `or`

-The docker-compose.yml also relies on a couple of env vars as well.
-If you don't provide any it will use the defaults provided.
-So if you change any of these configs make sure to also update them in the docker-compose yml or pass in the env var when you run docker compose
-- `BACKEND_DOCKER_IMAGE_URL`
-- `BACKEND_TAG`
-- `DOMAIN`
-- `BACKEND_CONTAINER_PORT`